-How Often Should You Post On Social Networks?
+How Often Should You Post On Social Media?

 When managing a business’ Social Networks two questions come to everyone’s mind: What should I post? and How often should I do it?.
 Although there’s no one-size-fits-all strategy when it comes to social media content and the best time to share it with the world.
 But, there are definitely many wrong approaches that can hurt your business’ online numbers and reputation.

 There are many golden rules in Social Media Marketing, but when it comes to posting online content your main goal should be creating a long-lasting impact on your audience.
 After all, the attention span of a regular Social Media user is around 2.5 seconds if they’re on their computer or 1.7 seconds if they are interacting through their smartphone.*

 The best way to retain your audience and increase your engagement rate for more than a split second is by posting content that is relevant, appealing, and memorable.
 Now, this might sound complicated… and it is.
 (Especially if you are a one-man show) That’s why your focus should be on creating great content rather than creating loads of it.

 Now you might be thinking: “Hey, wait a minute, an international company’s Twitter account is active throughout the day with multiple tweets every hour, how’s this different from quality over quantity?”
 You’re right it isn’t, but the reality is those big companies have creative teams with the only objective of creating engaging content based on what they know about their customers, potential customers, and market share.

 For smaller businesses the story is a little different, while big companies have an established brand with a distinctive look and feel, local stores and business owners are building everything from scratch and can’t be on Social Media 24/7.
 Luckily we are going to share with you the secret behind great content, for free.

 Here’s what you must keep in mind while creating striking content that works towards boosting brand awareness, engagement rate, and driving users to take action: